shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-billing-report.md

 The Buying Billing Report allows you to manage internal invoicing for your advertisers across both managed and third-party buying.

-If you would like to use this report to analyze your Xandr invoice, see [Understanding Your Invoice](understanding-your-invoice.md).
+If you would like to use this report to analyze your Microsoft Advertising invoice, see [Understanding Your Invoice](understanding-your-invoice.md).
 (Login required.)

 ## Time frame